-- Take graduate-level ★24 as recommended by the supervisor and the supervisory committee. - (2) Complete a research project equivalent to at least \star 3.
+- Complete eight ★3 graduate courses as recommended by the supervisor and supervisory committee. - (2) Complete a research project equivalent to at least ★3.

 No language other than English is required for the course-based MSc degree.

 The time required to complete the course-based MSc will vary; however, the time limit for program completion is six years from the date of initial registration.